FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Method

-In summary, compared to sliding windows~\cite{wang2019edvr, jo2018deep, li2020mucan, tao2017detail, Youk_2024_CVPR}, HRBP accesses long-range context via hierarchical propagation.
+In summary, compared to sliding windows~\cite{wang2019edvr, jo2018deep, li2020mucan, tao2017detail, Youk_2024_CVPR}, HRBA accesses long-range context via hierarchical aggregation.
 Compared to recurrent schemes~\cite{chan2021basicvsr, chan2022basicvsr++, liang2022recurrent, liu2022learning}, it avoids sequential dependencies, enabling efficient parallelization and stable training on long sequences.